Dataseeds/dataseeds.github.io/pages/transport-data.md

 	</div>
 	<div class="flex-container">
 		<p>
 			<span class="highlighted">How much do food miles matter when it comes to carbon emissions?</span> The role of transportation and logistics, both crucial in increasing food security and mitigating climate change, is a key element to consider when applying political ecology.
-Yet, decreasing geographical distance does not always mean better transportation.
+Yet, <span class="highlighted">decreasing geographical distance does not always mean better transportation</span>.
 Other matters as cold storage facilities and transport refrigeration units are crucial parts to consider.
 At the same time, the more agents are involved between harvest and table, the less incentive there is for each agent to control costs and food losses.
 		</p>
 		<p>
 			<span class="temp">
-				Morbi consequat eros sit amet lacus bibendum rhoncus.
-Proin eros neque, volutpat a massa vel, iaculis sagittis purus.
-Phasellus leo nunc, ultricies eu enim sit amet, rutrum sagittis lacus.
+				In this context, Dataseeds considers two specific pillars to feed the future through a more sustainable transport logistic: First, to encourage a less carbon-intensive value chains.
+Second, to improve agro-logistics by reducing the costs as well as food losses.
 			</span>
 		</p>
 		<p style="font-style: italic;">